Masterzach32/facet/.github/README_TEMPLATE.md

     client.gateway()
-        // configure the Gateway here, for example
+        // configure the Gateway here, for example .setEnabledIntents(IntentSet.all())
-        //.setEnabledIntents(IntentSet.all())
-        //.setSharding(ShardingStrategy.recommended())
+        .setSharding(ShardingStrategy.recommended())
-        // This is the important part, and allows installing "features" into the gateway in a declarative syntax.
+        // This is the important part, and allows installing "plugins" into the gateway in a declarative syntax.
-        .withFeatures(GatewayDiscordClient::configure)
+        .withPlugins(GatewayDiscordClient::configure)
         .block()
 }

-fun GatewayDiscordClient.configure() {
+suspend fun GatewayDiscordClient.configure(scope: CoroutineScope) {
-    // simple custom feature that manages a database table with guildIds and their prefixes install(GuildStorage)
+    // simple custom feature that manages a database table with guildIds and their prefixes install(scope, GuildStorage)

-    // this is a pre-written command dispatcher that can be found in the facet-discord4j-command module install(ChatCommands) {
+    // this is a pre-written command dispatcher that can be found in the facet-discord4j-commands module install(scope, ChatCommands) {
         useDefaultHelpCommand = true

         commandPrefix { guildId: Snowflake? -> feature(GuildStorage).commandPrefixFor(guildId) }

+        // how many commands can be executing at once commandConcurrency = 4

+        registerCommands(
+            HelloWorld
+        )
+    }

+    // this is a pre-written command dispatcher that can be found in the facet-discord4j-application-commands module install(scope, ApplicationCommands) {
+        // how many commands can be executing at once commandConcurrency = 4

         registerCommands(
             HelloWorld
         )